 Let Google Know You Exist

 An often overlooked but essential step for any school eager to be found online is to register with Google My Business.
 It’s free to create your profile, and it ensures your school will show up on Google Maps.
-It also allows your school to be displayed in the top panel of search results, which highlights the names and location of the top three registered businesses for certain searches.
-We’ll be going into more detail on how and why to register with Google My Business in an upcoming post.
+It also increases the chances of your school being displayed in the top panel of search results, which highlights the names and location of the top three registered businesses for certain searches.
+We covered Google My Business in this article and created an easy step by step guide in this video.

 Integrating SEO into Your School Inbound Marketing Strategy